• Improve this Doc

 Configuration example

-This example shows protection against attacks on udp port 123 (ntp).
+This example demonstrates protection against attacks on UDP port 123 (NTP).

-1. Firewall configuration - sending traffic on port 123 to DDoS Guard. ddg-rule identifies the DDoS Guard rule and should be used also as rule identification in the ddos-guard rule context.
+1. Firewall configuration: Send traffic on port 123 to DDoS Guard.
+The ddg-rule parameter identifies the DDoS Guard rule and must match the rule name in the ddos-guard context.

 netx# ipv4 firewall